-RICHMOND, Va. -- Qualified Virginia residents who suffered damages from Tropical Depression Gaston have less than a month left to apply for assistance, state and federal disaster officials said today.
+SALEM, Mass. -- Qualified Virginia residents who suffered damages from Tropical Depression Jeanne have a month left to apply for assistance, state and federal disaster officials said today.

-Homeowners, renters and business owners in the counties of Chesterfield, Dinwiddie, Hanover, Charles City, King William, New Kent, Henrico and Prince George, and the cities of Richmond, Hopewell, Colonial Heights and Petersburg can still apply now by calling the special Federal Emergency Management Agency (FEMA) toll-free application number, 1-800-621-FEMA (3362).
+Homeowners, renters and business owners in the counties of Alleghany, Botetourt, Craig, Giles, Montgomery, Floyd, Patrick and Roanoke, and the cities of Roanoke and Salem can still apply now by calling the special Federal Emergency Management Agency (FEMA) toll-free application number, 1-800-621-FEMA (3362).
 The TTY number is 1-800-462-7585.
-Both lines are open 24 hours a day.
+Both lines are open from 6 a.m. to midnight daily.

-After the recovery centers close Friday, individuals may continue to check on the status of their applications by calling the FEMA Helpline at the same toll-free number.
+After the recovery center closes Friday, individuals can check on the status of their applications by calling the FEMA Helpline at the same toll-free number, she said